Skip to Content

 “I took her to [a specialist] who did an X-ray and they found she had a 56-degree curve.
 Anything over 42, they told me they recommend surgery,” Kim says.
 “At this point, it was 11 months after I noticed something.
 If everyone had been on board with this when I first noticed it, she probably could have been able to wear a brace because she was still growing, but by then it had progressed to the point of needing surgery.
 The doctor said if we didn’t have the surgery, she’d be in a wheelchair by the time she was 16.
 She was about to turn 12.”

 Unfortunately, Cheyenne’s recovery from surgery was difficult and when she had a check-up with the surgeon in late 2020 (pushed back by the pandemic), they found that there had been a complication with the placement of the hardware used during surgery.
 Even still, the provider didn’t think there would be a benefit to another surgery.
-Again, recognizing the importance of seeking a second opinion, Kim asked Cheyenne’s primary care doctor for a referral to a different specialist - this time to Rocky Mountain Hospital for Children’s pediatric spine surgeon Dr. Jaren Riley.
+Again, recognizing the importance of seeking a second opinion, Kim asked Cheyenne’s primary care doctor for a referral to a different specialist — this time to HCA HealthONE Rocky Mountain Children's at Presbyterian St. Luke's pediatric spine surgeon Dr. Jaren Riley.
 Dr. Riley has a unique focus on treating scoliosis in adolescents and is skilled in providing second opinions as well as revision surgical care.

 “We saw Dr. Riley when Cheyenne was 13, going on 14.
 He told us that without further intervention at this point, she would still be in a wheelchair by age 16,” Kim says.
 “He was very straightforward about the difficulty of the situation and the pros and cons.
 Chy, her dad and I talked about it for five days but ultimately felt like Dr. Riley was the right provider for the job.”